eggnogdb/eggnog-mapper/README.md

 # Description

-eggnog-mapper is a tool designed for bulk and efficient annotation of protein sequences using precomputed HMM models from the eggNOG v4.5 orthologous groups (OGs) database.
-It is the tool used for the web services currently hosgted at http://beta-eggnogdb.embl.de/#/app/seqmapper.
+eggnog-mapper is a tool designed for bulk and efficient mappings of protein sequences aginst HMM databases.
+Several preconfigured databases are provided based on eggNOG v4.5 orthologous groups (OGs), allowing also 1) functionally annotated sequences based on orthology predictions 2) generate fast orthology assignments of novel sequences against 2031 organisms.

-Alternatively, some of the scripts under this package can also be to map sequences to any other HMMER3 database.
+Alternatively, some of the scripts under this package can be used to map protein sequences against any random HMMER3 database.

+This tool is also used for the web services currently hosted at http://beta-eggnogdb.embl.de/#/app/seqmapper.

+## Current Tools:

-- `server.py`: preloads main eggNOG HMM databases into memory.
+- `server.py`: preloads eggNOG HMM databases into memory.
 Three eggNOG taxonomy-restricted databases are currently available:
   - euk (Eukaryotes)
   - bact (Bacteria)